-With the increasing adoption and use of voice search assistants and the continual growth in mobile as the device to access the internet, it’s timely to identify the five main areas businesses should consider, and be asking themselves, around their digital marketing strategy for 2019.
+With the increasing adoption and use of voice search assistants and the continual growth in mobile as the device to access the internet, it’s timely to identify the five main areas businesses should consider, and be asking themselves, around their digital marketing strategy.

 Mobile continues to grow its share in the device usage marketplace.
-In fact, so far in 2018, mobile has surpassed desktop usage with 52% of all international web searches having now been conducted on a mobile device.
+In fact, mobile has surpassed desktop usage with 52% of all international web searches having now been conducted on a mobile device.